 The specific course and the integration teaching require a mastery of several tools (ROS, Linux,...) to which the students will be trained.
 However, this training to these new tools requires a real motivation and implication of the students.
 It is also necessary to have skills in Python programming.

-Context and issue modules: This part is structured in conferences and round tables allowing to understand the problems, technologies and stakes related to the use of UAVs in several target areas of the sequence (interventions to be confirmed from Parrot, Safran...)
+This part is structured in conferences and round tables allowing to understand the problems, technologies and stakes related to the use of UAVs in several target areas of the sequence (interventions from Alerion, Parrot, Safran, STEF)